pactera-cart-daisukefujisawa/build-blockchain-insurance-app/README.md

 ![Claim Processing](images/Picture12.png)

 The Police Peer can view the claims that include theft.
-In case the bike has been reported stolen they can confirm the claim and include a file reference number.
+In case the insurance has been reported stolen they can confirm the claim and include a file reference number.
 In case no theft has been reported they can reject the claim and it will not be processed.

 ![Police Peer](images/Picture13.png)

-Let’s assume the Biker did not rip-off the insurance company and has reported the bike as stolen.
+Let’s assume the Insurancer did not rip-off the insurance company and has reported the insurance as stolen.
 The police will confirm the claim which results in another Block being written to the chain.

 ![Police Transaction](images/Picture14.png)

-Going back to the “claim processing” tab you can see that the insurance company has the option to reimburse the claim now because the police had confirmed that the bike has been stolen.
+Going back to the “claim processing” tab you can see that the insurance company has the option to reimburse the claim now because the police had confirmed that the insurance has been stolen.
 Block is being written to the chain

 ![Claim Processing](images/Picture15.png)

-The Biker can see the new status of his claim which changed to reimbursed.
+The Insurancer can see the new status of his claim which changed to reimbursed.

 ![User login](images/Picture16.png)